-Employees assigned to a 53-hour average workweek may carry-over a maximum of 2240-hours to the following calendar year.
-Employees assigned to a 40-hour average workweek may carry-over a maximum of 1690 hours to the following calendar year.
-Any sick leave accrued in excess of the employees' maximum allowable carry-over will be paid for 30% of the hours in excess of their maximum allowable carry-over at the employees' hourly rate.
+Employees assigned to a 53-hour average workweek may carry-over a maximum of two thousand two hundred forty (2,240) hours to the following calendar year.
+Employees assigned to a 40-hour average workweek may carry-over a maximum of one thousand six hundred ninety (1,690) hours to the following calendar year.
+Any sick leave accrued in excess of the Employees' maximum allowable carry-over will be paid for thirty (30) percent of the hours in excess of their maximum allowable carry-over at the Employees' hourly rate.

 This payment will be made as a separate check, no later than the last paycheck of February each year.
-At that time, the employees' sick leave balance will be reduced to the maximum allowable carry-over.
+At that time, the Employees' sick leave balance will be reduced to the maximum allowable carry-over.

-This incentive reduces the employees' sick leave bank making it non-salary earnings and is not pensionable.
+This incentive reduces the Employees' sick leave bank making it non-salary earnings and is not pensionable.

-Article 23 BEREAVEMENT LEAVE
+ARTICLE 23: BEREAVEMENT LEAVE

-23.1 Immediate Family
+23.1 IMMEDIATE FAMILY

-An employee will be allowed a leave of 3 consecutive shifts for employees assigned to a 53-hour average workweek, or 7 consecutive shifts for employees assigned to a 40-hour average workweek, with no loss of regularly scheduled pay.
-If an employee is notified of a death in his or her immediate family while at work, the employee will be allowed to use Sick Leave for the remainder of that shift.
+An Employee will be allowed a leave of three (3) consecutive shifts for Employees assigned to a 53-hour average workweek, or seven (7) consecutive shifts for Employees assigned to a 40-hour average workweek, with no loss of regularly scheduled pay.
+If an Employee is notified of a death in his or her immediate family while at work, the Employee will be allowed to use Sick Leave for the remainder of that shift.
 Bereavement Leave will start at the beginning of the next shift.

-Immediate family includes: spouse or partner, spouse's or partner's immediate family, child (including foster or step child), parent (including foster or step parent), and sibling (including foster or step sibling).
+Immediate family includes: spouse or partner, spouse's or partner's immediate family, child (including foster or stepchild), parent (including foster or stepparent), and sibling (including foster or step sibling).

-23.2 Extended Family
+23.2 EXTENDED FAMILY

-An employee will be allowed a leave of 1 shift for employees assigned to a 53-hour average workweek, or 2 consecutive shifts for employees assigned to a 40-hour average workweek with no loss of regularly scheduled pay.
-Leave may be used to attend the funeral or memorial service, or used the shift immediately prior to or after the service.
+An Employee will be allowed a leave of one (1) shift for Employees assigned to a 53-hour average workweek, or two (2) consecutive shifts for Employees assigned to a 40-hour average workweek with no loss of regularly scheduled pay.
+Leave may be used to attend the funeral or memorial service or used the shift immediately prior to or after the service.

-Extended family includes: grandchild, grandparent, great-grand parent, uncle, aunt, nephew, niece, spouse's or partner's extended family, or any other person living as family under the same roof as the employee.
+Extended family includes: grandchild, grandparent, great-grand parent, uncle, aunt, nephew, niece, spouse's or partner's extended family, or any other person living as family under the same roof as the Employee.

-23.3 Travel Time
+23.3 TRAVEL TIME

-Reasonable travel time may be granted to an employee, but not deducted from bereavement leave, up to a maximum of 24 hours for employees assigned to a 53-hour average workweek, or 16 hours for employees assigned to a 40-hour average workweek.
+Reasonable travel time may be granted to an Employee, but not deducted from bereavement leave, up to a maximum of twenty-four (24) hours for Employees assigned to a 53-hour average workweek, or sixteen (16) hours for Employees assigned to a 40-hour average workweek.

-23.4 Extended Time
+23.4 EXTENDED TIME

-In the event of the loss of a member of the immediate family where the leave in Section 23.1 above are insufficient to meet the Employee's needs, the Employer will grant the employee's request to use any accrued paid leave (sick leave, vacation leave, and compensatory time).
+In the event of the loss of a member of the immediate family where the leave in section 23.1 Immediate Family above are insufficient to meet the Employee's needs, the Employer will grant the Employee's request to use any accrued paid leave (sick leave, vacation leave, and compensatory time).

-Likewise, in the event of the loss of an extended family member where the leave in Section 23.2 above is insufficient to meet the employees' needs or close friend who is outside the scope of the descriptions in Section 23.1 and Section 23.2 above, the Employer may grant the employee's request to use any accrued paid leave (sick leave, vacation leave, and compensatory time).
+Likewise, in the event of the loss of an extended family member where the leave in section 23.2 Extended Family above is insufficient to meet the Employees' needs or close friend who is outside the scope of the descriptions in section 23.1 Immediate Family and section 23.2 Extended Family above, the Employer may grant the Employee's request to use any accrued paid leave (sick leave, vacation leave, and compensatory time).